top of page

 Claims hinge on the rider definition and supporting documentation

-Disclaimer: Educational information only.
+Provided for informational purposes; not intended as legal, tax, or medical guidance.
 Not medical, legal, or tax advice.
 Rider definitions, limits, and claim requirements vary by policy and state.
 The issued contract controls.

 Frequently Asked Questions